ionStici/react/react/new-react-project.md

-# New React Project
+# New React Project with Vite

-## React using Vite

 ```
 npm create vite@latest my-react-app
 ```

-### Predefined Scripts
+## Predefined Scripts

-- `npm run dev` starts the development server.
+- `npm run dev` starts the development server

-- `npm run build` bundles the app into static files for production.
+- `npm run build` bundles the app into static files for production

-- `npm run preview` preview the production version of the app.
+- `npm run preview` preview the production version of the app

 ## Rendering a Component